Donor Funded Scholarships

 Mary E. Mohler International Study Grant

 The Mary E. Mohler International Study Grant seeks to promote a global orientation among future American leaders and professionals.
-The Grant directly assists students in broadening their educational backgrounds and encompassing an international perspective.
-The scholarship is funded by the generous gift from the late Mary Elizabeth Takach.
+The grant directly assists students in broadening their educational backgrounds and encompassing an international perspective.
+The scholarship is funded by a generous gift from the late Mary Elizabeth Takach.

 Michael Aiken Scholarship

 This scholarship was established by the Illinois administration in 2001 in honor of Professor Michael Aiken’s eight years of exemplary leadership as Chancellor of the Urbana campus.
-During his tenure as Chancellor from 1993 to 2001, Professor Aiken challenged the campus to increase participation in study abroad, and he is recognized for his unwavering commitment to enhancing undergraduate education and promoting international education on campus.
+During his tenure as Chancellor from 1993 to 2001, Professor Aiken challenged the campus to increase participation in study abroad.
+He is recognized for his unwavering commitment to enhancing undergraduate education and promoting international education on campus.

 Michael & Mary Ann Vahl Study Abroad Scholarship

 This scholarship was established by Michael and Mary Ann Vahl to support students studying in Scotland or other parts of the United Kingdom.
 Mike spent a year abroad at the University of Dundee and benefitted tremendously from that experience.
-The Vahls are happy to provide current Illinois students with the opportunity to study abroad.
+Mr. and Mrs. Vahl are happy to provide current Illinois students with the opportunity to study abroad.

 Nordberg INSPIRE Student Scholarship

 The Nordberg INSPIRE Student Scholarship was established through a generous donation from H. Gerald Nordberg, Jr. and Linda Nordberg in support of the Illinois-Sweden Program for Educational and Research Exchange (INSPIRE).
-The scholarship assists Illinois undergraduate students to study abroad at a Swedish INSPIRE institution.
+The scholarship assists Illinois undergraduate students to study abroad at one of the Swedish INSPIRE institutions.

 Rund Ecuador Study Abroad Scholarship